The Evolution of the MacBook Pro: From 2017 to 2025

 Key Features:

-Return of MagSafe charging, HDMI port, and SD card slot
+⚫ Return of MagSafe charging, HDMI port, and SD card slot

-120Hz ProMotion display with mini-LED technology
+120Hz ProMotion mini-LED display

-Improved 1080p webcam for better video calls
+Improved 1080p webcam

 🌟 2023: M2 Pro and M2 Max – More Power, More Efficiency